Chechgm/Chechgm.github.io/_posts/2019-03-30-generative-models.md

 title:  Generative models
 date: 30-03-2019
 img_link: /assets/2_plated_graph.png
 excerpt: This post introduces some of the basic concepts necessary for the following posts and the research I work on.
 The aim of the post is to introduce you to generative modeling and some of its terminology.
-Future posts will deepen on how to learn and use this models.
+Future posts will deepen on how to learn and use these models.
 ---
 ## Two probability equations
 In this tutorial, we are going to use two probability equations that are widely used in generative models: the Bayes theorem and the marginalization rule.
 Let's begin with the Bayes theorem: